 In Anapnoe Yoga, we begin with awareness through the body-mind because it’s important to start with the physical body, the foundation, where we understand not only how to build the yoga pose from the ground up but to stand on our own two feet.

 In Chakra Vinyasa, we look more willingly, more closely, and compassionately at some of the patterns that impact our choices and our ability to be in the present time.
 This journey begins to develop self-confidence, intuition, self-love, and compassion and makes a shift in our perception as individuals within the collective.

 Tips for Grounding:

-My intention is that by practising yoga and being committed to these grounding mindful practices and doing the deep work that’s necessary on ourselves, we may develop the empathy necessary so that we can go out to the world and be more loving, more truthful and more integrated human beings, to surrender to the Divine within and within all.
+My intention is that by practicing yoga and being committed to these grounding mindful practices and doing the deep work that’s necessary for ourselves, we may develop the empathy necessary so that we can go out to the world and be more loving, more truthful, and more integrated human beings, to surrender to the Divine within and within all.
 And if we are open, to begin to expand our perspective and understanding in a way perhaps we hadn’t been able to realize before.